The Copier Systems Legends Suite played host to a spectacular evening as legends were inducted and memories replayed!

 Our final inductee of 2018's inaugural Oakwell Hall Of Fame awards was former Barnsley FC custodian Patrick Cryne.
 Peter Amos returned to the stage to present the award to Patrick's son and Club Director, James Cryne.

-It was a special evening and we will look to do it all again in 2019!
+It was a special evening and we will look to do it all again in the future!